Matrix Decomposition and Applications: Relation to Gaussian Elimination

-The above examples can be easily extended to any $n\times n$ matrix if we assume there are no row permutations in the process.
-And we will have $n-1$ such lower triangular transformations.
-The $k$-th transformation $\bE_k$ introduces zeros below the diagonal in the $k$-th column of $\bA$ by subtracting multiples of the $k$-th row from rows $\{k+1, k+2, \ldots, n\}$.
-Finally, by setting $\bL=\bE_1^{-1}\bE_2^{-1}\ldots \bE_{n-1}^{-1}$ we obtain the LU decomposition $\bA=\bL\bU$ (without permutation).
+The provided examples can be easily extended to any $n\times n$ matrix, assuming there are no row permutations involved.
+For such matrices, we apply $n-1$ such lower triangular transformations.
+The $k$-th transformation, $\bE_k$, introduces zeros below the diagonal in the $k$-th column of $\bA$ by subtracting multiples of the $k$-th row from rows $\{k+1, k+2, \ldots, n\}$.
+Finally, by defining $\bL=\bE_1^{-1}\bE_2^{-1}\ldots \bE_{n-1}^{-1}$, we obtain the LU decomposition $\bA=\bL\bU$ without the need for permutations.